e-picas/dev-tools/README.md

         && cp dev-tools.conf ~/bin/
     ~$ chmod a+x ~/bin/dev-tools.sh

-For facility, you can event rename `dev-tools.sh` to just `dev-tools`:
+For facility, you can even rename `dev-tools.sh` to just `dev-tools`:

     ~$ mv dev-tools.sh dev-tools